 The Mysteries of Isis

 The ancient Egyptians didn’t believe that sex was a sin.
-In Egyptian times the phallus of the Pharaoh created union between heaven and earth though making love with his Queen.
+In Egyptian times the phallus of the Pharaoh created union between heaven and earth though love making with his Queen.
 Patriarchy has twisted this meaning so that in Victorian times the word ithyphallic meant ‘grossly indecent’.

 Isis was an Egyptian goddess who was worshipped for thousands of years by the Greeks and Romans until Christianity banned her worship in the sixth century.